Ranykhalil/btc_orderbook_prediction/README.md

 # Data Preperation
 Data preperation mainly revolved around the rebinning of data into price bins to emphasis the interest in high pressure price levels.
 Indicating a general market interest at that level.

+Because the price of buying something is what another person is willing to sell at, the price of buying the asset is essentially the lowest ask order in the orderbook.
+And the price at which you would sell an asset likely depends on the price someone is willing to buy at, essentially the highest bid in the orderbook.

+The difference between them is called the spread.
+In other terms it is the difference between the lowest price to sell something and highest price you could buy it at .
+In practice if you were to sell X amounts of an asset and then buy the same X amount back you will be paying the spread.

+The data we are looking through is the orderbook with data of 10% above and below the price, If the entire orderbook is df the data we have available is: df.loc[math.abs((df[‘price’] - current price )/current_price)<= 10/100]

+and the main aim is to figure out what price levels a price could move to based on the bid/ask pressure.
+Data after binning:

+    -Columns 0-999: bins of bid data (below the highest bid): 10% — 9.99% — 9.98% — ….. — 0.02% — 0.01%

+    -Columns 1000-1999: bins of ask data (above the lowest ask): 0.01% — 0.02% — ….. — 9.98% — 9.99% — 10%

+The actual values in the columns is the sum of the amounts (15BTC etc..) located within X% (refer to above) of the current price.

+The amounts in these bins either below or above the price is what constitutes these bid/ask pressures.
+A lot of people feel it is best to sell at this level —> they don’t think it’ll pass that price level —> they would rather get rid of it and cash out than keep holding onto it —> price will go down.

 # Modelling
 Since the data was not in consistent time intervals modelling included running logistic to ask as baseline to whether the data could be looked at as discrete values rather than continuous.